ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The reason to provide these IP addresses is to keep them unpublished and prevent them to be resolved.

 Upon receiving the DNS update request, the DM reads the IP addresses and checks the ZNAME corresponds to the parent zone.
-The DM SHOULD ignore a non-empty Pre-requisite section.
+The DM MUST ignore a non-empty Pre-requisite section.
 The DM configures the secondary with the IP addresses and returns a NOERROR response to indicate it is committed to serve as a secondary.

 Similarly to {{sec-ds}}, DNS errors are used and an error indicates the DM is not configured as a secondary.